apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/3_query.md

 element, to "de-listify" the list and obtain the desired scalar for the comparison.

 ## <a id="Let_clauses">LET clauses</a>
-Similar to `WITH` clauses, `LET` clauses can be useful when a (complex) expression is used several times in a query, such that the query can be more concise.
+Similar to `WITH` clauses, `LET` clauses can be useful when a (complex) expression is used several times within a query, allowing it to be written once to make the query more concise.
 The next query shows an example.

 ##### Example

     SELECT u.name AS uname, messages AS messages
     FROM GleambookUsers u
-    LET messages = ( SELECT VALUE m
+    LET messages = (SELECT VALUE m
                     FROM GleambookMessages m
-                   WHERE m.authorId = u.id )
+                    WHERE m.authorId = u.id)
     WHERE EXISTS messages;

 This query lists `GleambookUsers` that have posted `GleambookMessages` and shows all authored messages for each listed user.
 It returns: